Effort Discrimination and Curvature of Contest Technology in Conflict Networks: Introduction

-The comparison between DE and UE in our context bears some similarity to the literature on third-degree price discrimination; see \cite{varian1985price}, \cite{holmes1989effects}, \cite{corts1998third}, \cite*{aguirre2010monopoly}, \cite{bbm2015}, \cite{bergemann2022third}, among others.
+The comparison between DE and UE in our context bears some similarity to the literature on third-degree price discrimination; see \cite{varian1985price}, \cite{holmes1989effects}, \cite{corts1998third}, \cite{aguirre2010monopoly}, \cite{bbm2015}, \cite{bergemann2022third}, among others.
 As shown in the latter literature, price discrimination, if without further conditions on primitives, often has \emph{ambiguous} welfare and output effects.
-For example, \cite*{aguirre2010monopoly} use curvature information of demand functions to derive sufficient conditions for discrimination to have positive or negative effects on social welfare and output.
+For example, \cite{aguirre2010monopoly} use curvature information of demand functions to derive sufficient conditions for discrimination to have positive or negative effects on social welfare and output.
 More strongly, \cite{bbm2015} use information design techniques to obtain the \emph{surplus triangle} result in the monopolistic setting.
 For comparison, we obtain an interesting neutrality result of effort discrimination on both welfare and total effort when the contest success functions take the Tullock form.
-Furthermore, in our setting, the curvature of contest technology $h=f/f'$ plays a critical role in shaping the welfare and effort effects, which is parallel to the demand curvature approach in showing the effects of price discrimination \citep*{aguirre2010monopoly}.
+In our setting, the curvature of contest technology $h=f/f'$ plays a critical role in shaping the welfare and effort effects, which is parallel to the demand curvature approach in showing the effects of price discrimination \citep{aguirre2010monopoly}.

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:example}, we present a motivating example, demonstrating that the effects of UE and DE on efforts and welfare relate to the curvature of function $h$.
-In Sections~\ref{sec:model} and \ref{sec:eqm}, we formally introduce the semi-symmetric conflict network model and provide the equilibrium analysis under both DE and UE.
+In Sections~\ref{sec:model} and \ref{sec:eqm}, we introduce model and provide the equilibrium analysis under both DE and UE.
 In particular, we establish the critical role of the curvature of $h$ in shaping the effects of effort discrimination, i.e., the comparisons between DE and UE in terms of equilibrium actions and payoffs.
-In Section~\ref{sec:neutrality}, we study the necessity of the Tullock form of CSF (or equivalently the linearity of $h$) to obtain neutrality of effort discrimination.
-Section~\ref{sec:conclusion} concludes.
+In Section~\ref{sec:neutrality}, we analyze neutrality and provide several discussions.
 All technical proofs are relegated in Appendix~\ref{sec:appendix}.